CESNET/ipfixcol/plugins/intermediate/profiler/README.md

   `[src|dst] port [comp] <num>` \
   with <num> as any valid port number.
 If *comp* is omitted, '=' is assumed. \
   `[src|dst] port in [ <portlist> ]` \
-  A port can be compared against a know list, where `<portlist>` is a space separated list of individual port numbers.
+  A port can be compared against a know list, where `<portlist>` is a space or comma separated list of individual port numbers.

 - _Flags_ \
   `flags <tcpflags>` \